 You also have the option of filing a Reserve Name Application form for $10.
 This filing will reserve the chosen name for one year.
 However, it only reserves the name and does not grant authority for the use of the name until the documents applicable to the business structure are filed.
 This is not a required step.

-2. Download the Articles of Organization form from the North Dakota Secretary of State’s web site
+2. File the Articles of Organization form on the North Dakota Online Service Website

 3. Identify the name you want to use for your new LLC

-Enter your business or investment name onto the lines provided.
-(I used the example name, “Acme Explosives LLC.”).
+Indicate if an LLC name reservation was obtained.
 The name must contain the words “limited liability company,” or must contain the abbreviation “L.L.C.” or “LLC.”
 For example, all of the following names should be acceptable:

 - Acme Explosives Limited Liability Company